robertoverdecchia/code-comment-filter/README.md

 Output
 ----------------
-The output of the script is stored in the file `output_parsing.tsv`, which contains the source code comments matching the patterns.
+The output of the script is stored in the file `output_parsing.tsv`, which contains the source code comments matching the predefined patterns.
 The three columns of the output file are:
  * File name: Location of the souce code file in which the matched comment appears
  * Keyword: Pattern keyword(s) contained in the matched comment